yongchuc/Remarkable/Contributing.md

 **Do not edit ``remarkable.css``, ``remarkable.min.css``, or ``remarkable.js`` directly!**.
 Please ask before making any significant changes or you risk wasting a lot of your time on something that I might not want to merge into the project.

+Similar to any good pull requests, they should remain focused in scope and should avoid containing unrelated commits.

 ## Code guidelines

 First of all, thank you!
 If you would like to contribute to Remarkable, please adhere to this [Style Guide](https://google.github.io/styleguide/htmlcssguide.xml).